htenisnlu/Module8/README.md

+# Python Programs for Module 8: Lab Activity

+This repository contains Python programs developed as part of Module 8 Lab Activity.
+Each program is designed to solve specific problems and demonstrate the use of various Python features and modules.
+Below are the details of each program, including their purpose, implementation, and example outputs.

+---

 # Python Problem Set

 This repository contains solutions to five basic Python programming problems.
 Each problem is designed to practice different programming concepts such as conditionals, loops, functions, and object-oriented programming.